 Trillium Health has been providing comprehensive, patient-centered HIV care for over 30 years!
 We began as a small HIV/AIDS clinic in the 1980's, and we're proud of our legacy as the leading LGBTQ+ healthcare provider in Rochester.
-Over the years, Trillium Health has provide extraordinary care for thousands of people living with HIV.
+Over the years, Trillium Health has provided extraordinary care for thousands of people living with HIV.

 Whether you've just learned your HIV status for the first time, or you've gotten off track with your treatment, or you're looking for a clinic where you can get personalized primary and specialty care - we're here for you!
 And at Trillium Health, finances are never a barrier; we offer care regardless of ability to pay.